 Checks are created by weaving the pattern into the fabric using different colors or types of thread.
 This method is the source of limitless possibilities for all kinds of different checkered patterns.
 Fibre Mood takes you on a guided tour of this season’s trendiest patterns.

-Picture yourself in a world of bagpipes and kilts because this check is increasingly making its appearance on skinny pants, short skirts or plush Tartan jackets like the one you'll spot over at Fibre Mood, where it’s called a Roma jacket.
+Picture yourself in a world of bagpipes and kilts because this check is increasingly making its appearance on skinny pants, short skirts or plush Tartan jackets like the ones you'll spot over at Fibre Mood, where it’s called a Roma jacket or a Hunter coat.
 The tartan check is the most famous and also the oldest of the checkered patterns and is made of wool.
 There are a hundred or so different tartan checks, each of which used to be tied to a specific Scottish clan.
 Even the iconic “Burberry check”, sometimes known as “haymarket check”, is a descendant of the Scottish tartan, although it was trademarked by the brand as an English check.

 Time and time again, British designer Alexander McQueen has breathed new life into the tartan pattern.
 A host of fashion houses and designers have followed suit, and just this past winter, tartan checks could be spotted too at Tory Burch, Victoria Beckham, Mulberry and Tommy Hilfiger, among others The colors you’ll see most for this season's tartan are red, green, blue, white and black.